memfault/interrupt/_posts/2021-10-27-pre-commit.md

 ### Dockerfiles

-If you're using Docker (eg for reproducible builds \*\* CITATION or CI), this provides a lot of nice recommendations for Dockerfiles:
+If you're using Docker (eg for [reproducible builds]({% post_url 2019-12-11-reproducible-firmware-builds %}) or CI), this provides a lot of nice recommendations for Dockerfiles:

 ```yaml
 - repo: https://github.com/pryorda/dockerfilelint-precommit-hooks